yashas-13/Arivu-Foods-SCM/README.md

    * Set up a Python virtual environment.
    * Install required Python packages (e.g., Flask, SQLAlchemy or Django, psycopg2 for PostgreSQL).
    * Configure your database connection.
    * Run database migrations to create the schema.
+Use the SQL files in `db/migrations`.
    * Start the backend server.
 3. **Frontend Setup (HTML/Bootstrap):**
    * Open the index.html file in your web browser.
    * Ensure all necessary Bootstrap and custom CSS/JS files are linked correctly.

 *(Detailed installation and configuration instructions will be provided in a separate CONTRIBUTING.md or INSTALL.md file.)*

+## Recent Changes
+* Added initial migration scripts under db/migrations.
+* Database schema now implemented as per schemadb.md.

 ## **Future Enhancements**